Nancy Reagan: Marriage and family

 Observers described Nancy and Ronald's relationship as intimate.
 As president and first lady, the Reagans were reported to display their affection frequently, with one press secretary noting, "They never took each other for granted.
 They never stopped courting."
 Ronald often called Nancy "Mommy"; she called him "Ronnie".
 While the president was recuperating in the hospital after the 1981 assassination attempt, Nancy wrote in her diary, "Nothing can happen to my Ronnie.
 My life would be over."
 In a letter to Nancy, Ronald wrote, "whatever I treasure and enjoy ... all would be without meaning if I didn't have you."
 In 1998, a few years after her husband had been given a diagnosis of Alzheimer's disease, Nancy told Vanity Fair, "Our relationship is very special.
 We were very much in love and still are.
 When I say my life began with Ronnie, well, it's true.
 It did.
 I can't imagine life without him."
 Nancy was known for the focused and attentive look, termed "the Gaze", that she fastened upon her husband during his speeches and appearances.

 President Reagan's death in June 2004 ended what Charlton Heston called "the greatest love affair in the history of the American Presidency".

-Nancy's relationship with her children was not always as close as the bond with her husband.
-She frequently quarreled with her children and her stepchildren.
+Nancy frequently quarreled with her biological children and her stepchildren, and was estranged from all of them at various points, as was Ronald.
 Her relationship with Patti was the most contentious; Patti flouted American conservatism, rebelled against her parents by joining the nuclear freeze movement, and authored many anti-Reagan books.
-The nearly 20 years of family feuding left Patti very much estranged from both her mother and father.
+Patti became estranged from her parents.
 Soon after her father's Alzheimer's disease was diagnosed, Patti and her mother reconciled and began to speak on a daily basis.
 Nancy's disagreements with Michael were also public matters; in 1984, she was quoted as saying that the two were in an "estrangement right now".
 Michael responded that Nancy was trying to cover up for the fact she had not met his daughter, Ashley, who had been born nearly a year earlier.
 They too eventually made peace.
-Nancy was thought to be closest to her stepdaughter Maureen during the White House years, but each of the Reagan children experienced periods of estrangement from their parents.
+Nancy was thought to be "closest" to her stepdaughter Maureen during the White House years, but earned a reputation for being a poor mother.